-Full disclosure: Cascade Designs gave me one of these stoves to field-test and review.
-As with all such arrangements I make, I reserve the right to write honestly.
-If a review is positive, it’s because the product deserves it.
+Full disclosure: In 2012, Cascade Designs sent me a WhisperLite Universal for testing, review and feedback.
+As with all such arrangements, I reserve the right to write honestly.
+If a product is crap, I’ll tell you why.

 We are already spoilt for choice with camping stoves, but MSR have recently brought out a hybrid-fuel version of the classic Whisperlite, which burns propane-butane canister fuel as happily as the unleaded petrol/gasoline/benzine/diesel/kerosene/white gas we’ve come to rely on as cycle-tourists.
 This is interesting.

 Why would you want to burn canister fuel?
 It’s more expensive, the canisters themselves are bulkier, and it’s more difficult to come by.

 On the other hand, gas is intrinsically more suited to open-flame cooking.
 That’s why every professional kitchen is built around gas burners.
 Of the many advantages:

 - Butane-propane gas canisters require no priming or pumping,

 - The canisters are less likely to leak,

 - The delivery and burning mechanisms are simpler,

 - It burns more cleanly,

 - It gives you more heat per fuel unit,